skupperproject/refdog/input/resources/overview.md

 # Skupper resource overview

+- CRDs and the Skupper controller (and system equivalent)
+- A declarative API.
+- It is the basis for all Skupper configuration.
 - Skupper uses YAML resources for configuration
-- These are Kubernetes custom resources
-- They are used for non-Kube platforms as well
+- These are Kubernetes custom resources.
+They are used for non-Kube platforms as well.

+- The resources are primary.
+Everything goes through the standard resources.
+All of Skupper's logic is in the controller that processes the resources.
+The CLI's job is to create and submit resources.

 - Some resource fields are "updatable" - you can change their values without recreating the resource.

+- Where do resources go in Kubernetes?
+- Where do they go in non-Kube?
+FS location.  system apply.

 ## Sites